cassiecapewell/coding-challenges-1.0/README.md

 ### 🧐 Why?

 * a chance to work through different puzzles and scenarios
-* daily coding = repetition of core concepts
+* daily coding helps to solidify core concepts
 * what better way to deepen my understanding of the language than to use it?

 ### :notebook: Notes